mhotan/FlyteGPT/readme.md

-# 🦅🔗 Building FlyteGPT on Flyte with LangChain
+# 🦅🔗 Building Union On-Call GPT on Flyte with LangChain

 Flyte is the best example of [deep modules](https://www.mattduck.com/2021-04-a-philosophy-of-software-design.html).
 The user interface is amazingly simple, but the implementation is deeply complicated.
 As a active contributor of Flyte, I usually help answering questions in our slack channel.
 The answer of common questions can mostly be found in the slack history, but for the new questions, I usually have to deep dive into the source code to figure out.